ShubhangiDabral13/Colorizing-B-W-Photos/README.md

 # Colorizing-Black-And-white-Images

 ### About:-
-In this project uses Convolution Neural Network(generative adversarial networks) to add color to black and white images.
+In this project uses Convolution Neural Network(CNNs) and Inception-ResNet-v2  to add color to black and white images.
 For each such image, the generator network (G) receives its black and white version and outputs a full RGB version of the image (i.e. the black and white image with color added to it).

 ## Core-Logic:-